How to Find Work for Accommodation in New Zealand

 Work in backpacker hostels

-This is a great place to start when you hit a place you love in New Zealand and you want to stay a while to explore some more or find a job.
-Working for accommodation in a hostel is very common in New Zealand and most hostels rely on long-term hostel residents to do a couple hours of cleaning a day in exchange for a bed.
+This is a great place to start when you hit a place you love in New Zealand and you want to stay awhile to explore some more or find a job.
+Working for accommodation in a hostel is very common in New Zealand and most hostels rely on long-term hostel residents to do a couple of hours of cleaning a day in exchange for a bed.

 Many backpackers love this way of life for the social side and the money-saving side, as well as a few great life lessons you learn when working in a hostel.